 Investment in the future is an important pillar of how we operate our market.
 We know our shoppers want more locally grown fruit, and our farmers are willing to invest the 2-4 years to grow it.
 PRFM bridges the gap by purchasing fruit trees and berry bushes for our farmers who own their land and can demonstrate an orchard plan.
 If you’d like to support this program, please make a donation through our website and add the note “fruit trees.”

 At the farmers market, one thing that we have found to be an incredible selling point is the quality of the food.
 There is no better way to communicate this than to engage shoppers in hands-on, experiential learning.
 Markets have historically achieved this through food samples in the hopes of getting shoppers to taste the difference in quality.
 Nourish takes the effectiveness of offering samples and transforms it into an interactive, on-site cooking experience where shoppers can learn how to create meals using market produce.
 The course walks participants through methods of preparing food that are best suited for farmers markets and emphasizes meal preparation that is seasonal and local.
-This educational opportunity is presented in partnership with The Georgia Farmers Market Association and AREACH.
-During the 12 weeks of our Nourish outreach program, 12 teens from the Atlanta area will shop with a professional chef at our market and work to develop a dish on the spot using only farmers market ingredients and a basic pantry and then teach the dish to the public as part of our regular chef demo series.
-The program is called "How to Cook Without a Recipe" and aims to teach basic culinary skills that will allow market shoppers to feel more comfortable using produce from Georgia's sustainable farms while teaching valuable life skills to our youth to connect them back to the roots of the food production system.
+This educational opportunity is presented in partnership with The Georgia Farmers Market Association.
+During the 12 weeks of our Nourish outreach program, the chef will shop with our farmers, and using only a basic pantry and market ingredients, the chef will create a dish on the spot then teach the dish to the public as part of our regular chef demo series.
+The program is called "How to Cook Without a Recipe" and aims to teach basic culinary skills that will allow market shoppers to feel more comfortable using produce from Georgia's sustainable farms.

 The Market also provides ongoing educational sessions to our market vendors at no cost in areas such as: marketing, social media, sales, financial practices, licenses, basic website design and customer service.